Frequently Asked Questions

 With all this being said, most of the 'must have' photos that would make your list, I'll photograph anyway.
 This includes the bride's dress before the wedding, the bride's shoes, the wedding rings, the wedding cake etc etc.

-On a side note, I do always smile when a client hands me a list of formal photos, and on the top line it reads 'bride and groom' - You'll be pleased to hear that I've not once forgotten to photograph the bride and groom on their wedding day!
+On a side note, I do always smile when a client hands me a list of formal photos, and on the top line it reads 'bride and groom' - You'll be pleased to hear that I've not once forgotten to photograph the happy couple on their wedding day!

 Do we need to feed you?